 Survey of contemporary theories and research concerned with the structure and processes of the mind.
-The course will view cognitive psychology as the corrdinated operation of mental processes within a multi-component memory system.
+The course will view cognitive psychology as the coordinated operation of mental processes within a multicomponent memory system.
 Topics include attention, memory, the role of emotion, problem solving, and concept formation.
+Prerequisite: Psychology 101 or instructor permission.